 willing to do the things that they are not willing to do to be

 successful at work.
 Okay, here we go, here's how to be

-in any job--these guidelines apply whether you are working at a
+in any job--these guidelines apply whether you are a cashier, or a CEO, and it doesn't matter if you are working at a

 fast-food restaurant or a Fortune 500 corporation.